-Magnus Johnstone was born in 1952 in Chicago.
-By the 1970s, his family had relocated to the East Coast, settling in Duxbury, MA.
+Magnus Johnstone was born on July 14, 1952 in Chicago and spent his early years in Dearborn, Michigan.
+In 1961, his family relocated to the East Coast, settling in Duxbury, MA.

-His fantastical and psychedelic artwork was influenced by sources as diverse as Renaissance art; German expressionism; surrealist painting; writers like H. P. Lovecraft, Philip K. Dick and Harlan Ellison; graphic and comic art of the 1960s; Mayan art; and music.
+Once described as an “Atlantian,” Johnstone’s fantastical and psychedelic artwork was influenced by sources as diverse as Renaissance art; German expressionism; surrealist painting; naive painting; writers like H. P. Lovecraft, Philip K. Dick and Harlan Ellison; graphic and comic art of the 1960s; Mayan art, Japanese anime, and music.
 Always music.

-A lifelong music fanatic, his taste was as diverse and selective as it was in all of his creative domains.
-Indeed, his lifelong work as a DJ provided the evolving soundtrack to his unique artistic vision.
-By the very early 1980s, Magnus was a college radio host in Boston and was producing popular and forward-thinking African and Reggae shows on MIT’s WMBR 88.1 FM in Cambridge, “Aliens’ Corner” and “Reggae Mukasa” – years before “world music” became a popular term and genre.
+In addition to his range of activities in Boston art scene, in the very early 1980s Magnus became a college radio host, producing forward-thinking African and Reggae shows on MIT’s WMBR 88.1 FM in Cambridge, “Aliens’ Corner” and “Reggae Mukasa” – years before “world music” became a popular term and genre.

-Magnus Johnstone passed away on February 22, 2013, after a vibrant life filled with art, music and community.
-His friends and family will always remember him as compassionate and creative soul, a visionary artist and a music fan who was constantly in search of his next muse.
+Magnus Johnstone passed away after a secondary cancer on February 22, 2013, after a vibrant life filled with art, music, love and community.
+His friends and family will always remember him as a passionate, compassionate, creative soul and a visionary artist and music fan who was constantly in search of his next muse.

 When he passed, he left behind over 80 large canvases, as well as dozens of medium and smaller sized works.
 All proceeds from the sales of these works will go to the Johnstone family to help safely store, maintain, and market his work.